jayden-3rd/swagger-html-generator/README.md

 ````

 ## Make YAML??
-you can write yaml file in https://editor.swagger.io/
+You can write yaml file in https://editor.swagger.io/